North Korea's 'hostage diplomacy' has a new aim: self-preservation

 But unlike his father Kim Jong Il, the young dictator is using prisoners to protect himself rather than as a tool to bring the U.S. to the negotiating table, analysts said.

+On Saturday, U.S. citizen Kim Hak Song was detained for "hostile acts against the republic," the state-run Korean Central News Agency announced.
+He had been working at Pyongyang Science and Technology University, it added.

-Last month, North Korea detained U.S. citizen Kim Sang-duk, who also is known as Tony Kim, at Pyongyang Airport as he was preparing to leave the country.
-Kim had been teaching at Pyongyang University of Science and Technology before being taken into custody.
+And last month, North Korea stopped U.S. citizen Kim Sang-duk, who also is known as Tony Kim, at Pyongyang Airport as he was preparing to leave the country.
+Kim had also been teaching at that university before he was taken into custody.

-That brings the total number of Americans held by the isolated nation to three, and comes amid worsening tensions between North Korea and the United States.
+Saturday's detention brings the total number of Americans held by the isolated nation to four, and comes amid worsening tensions between North Korea and the United States.

 "Kim Jong Un is using hostage diplomacy as a part of his military and defense strategy with focus on preventing the U.S. from removing him from power as well as to prevent the U.S. from taking military options against North Korea, " Dr. An Chan Il, president of the World Institute for North Korea Studies and a former defector, told NBC News.